creativeweb-aj/Flask-Architecture/README.md

 # Flask-Architecture
-This project has required python packages that's required in any flask normal or big project setup.
+This project has required python packages that's use in any flask normal or big project setup.

 Files and folder structure are easy to use and configurable.